medgardo/ctp-microblog/README.md

 > If you setup vagrant and virtualbox during the summer orientation session then you are ready to run this application.

+**WINDOWS USERS:** The Vagrant/VirtualBox setup **will not** work for you without considerable modification.
+We recommend you follow the [Windows installation instructions here](install-node-postgres-on-windows.md).

 ### Running the Blog

 1) Clone this repository to your host computer.